hackle/blog-rust/raw/state-monad.md

 ->  (a -> (s -> (c, s)))
 ```

 Remember `s` stands for "State"?
-Looking at this re-organised type, we will further notice the gaping repetition in `s -> (?, s)`.
+Looking at this re-organised type, we will further notice the repetition in `s -> (?, s)`.
 Indeed, this is the key to our topic at hand.

 ### The State Monad: an underwhelming introduction